chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     {{% automate/char-warn %}}
     {{< /warning >}}

+    Update the backup paths to match the elasticsearch snapshot location from the A2HA:

+    ```bash
+    [global.v1.external.opensearch.backup.fs]
+    path = "/mnt/automate_backups/elasticsearch"
+    ```

 1. Unpack the `bootstrap.abb` file on all the Frontend nodes:

     Login to Each Frontend Node and then run after copying the `bootstrap.abb` file.